stevencombs/retrocombs.github.io/_posts/2014-12-13-aldi-holiday-battery-lights-to-usb.md

 I opened the battery compartment, removed the batteries and soldered the positive (red) and negative (black) wires to the battery connectors.
 Next I routed the cable back through the switch opening.
 Surprisingly, there was plenty of room.
 Finally, I put the battery compartment cover back on and flipped the switch.
 All the lights fired up and there was no smoke.
 Success!
 I believe the whole process took me all of about 15 minutes and that includes heating up the soldering iron.

+{**UPDATE:** I burned out the LEDs.
+I made boneheaded error and didn’t convert the 5v to 3v as I thought the number of LEDs could handle it.
+They couldn’t and started going out one by one.
+Be sure to solder in a 150 ohm resistor between your positive source.
+This will convert the voltage roughly to 3v and should save your LEDs.}

 Below is a video of the results.

 <p><iframe src="//player.vimeo.com/video/114452584" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></p>